 As previously stated, the difference between robbery and larceny is the threat or actual use of force.
 There can be times when it is difficult to distinguish which crime actually occurred.
 In many situations, it is difficult to unambiguously prove that a threat was used rather than deception or stealth.
 This is crucial to the case as the punishments associated with robbery are usually more serious than those applied to cases of larceny.

-If this is an issue that you would like to discuss with an expert, then contact the law offices of Eric Harron.
+If this is an issue that you would like to discuss with a professional, then contact the law offices of Eric Harron.
 After all, if you’re being charged with larceny, you need a larceny lawyer to defend you.